Abdul Ghaffar Khan: Death

 Bacha Khan died in Peshawar in 1988 from complications of a stroke and was buried in his house at Jalalabad, Afghanistan.
 Over 200,000 mourners attended his funeral, including the Afghan president Mohammad Najibullah.
 The then Indian Prime Minister Rajiv Gandhi went to Peshawar, to pay his tributes to Bacha Khan despite the fact that Zia ul-Haq attempted to stall his attendance citing security reasons.
 Additionally, the Indian government declared a five-day period of mourning in his honour.
 Although he had been repeatedly imprisoned and persecuted, tens of thousands of mourners attended his funeral, described by one commentator as "a caravan of peace, carrying a message of love" from Pashtuns east of the Khyber to those on the west, marching through the historic Khyber Pass from Peshawar to Jalalabad.
-This symbolic march was planned by Bacha Khan, to affirmatively demonstrate his dream of Pashtun unification and to help that dream live on after his death.
-A cease-fire was announced in the Afghan Civil War to allow the funeral to take place, even though it was marred by bomb explosions killing fifteen people.
+A cease-fire was announced in the Soviet–Afghan War to allow the funeral to take place, even though it was marred by bomb explosions killing fifteen people.